The Future of Low-Code: Will Low-Code Replace Developers?

 According to Gartner: “By 2025, spending on low-code development technologies is expected to grow to almost $30 billion, with a compound annual growth rate (CAGR) of 20.9% from 2020 through 2025”.

-The best way to overcome resistance to low-code tooling is to share as much data as possible, then evaluate areas of your backlog that make sense for shifting to low-code tools.
+The best way to overcome resistance to low-code tooling is to share as much data as possible and then evaluate areas of your backlog that make sense for shifting to low-code tools.

 Again, Gartner’s research says that:

-- 74% of development teams do not have designers or expertise in modern web development, with 44% of IT developers saying they are slowed down by coding in HTML & CSS.
+- 74 percent of development teams do not have designers or expertise in modern web development, with 44 percent of IT developers saying they are slowed down by coding in HTML & CSS.

-- Low-code screens and app builders can save up to 80% of the time in the application development phase while significantly reducing bug counts.
+- Low-code screens and app builders can save up to 80 percent of the time in the application development phase while significantly reducing bug counts.

 - SDKs and plugins for embedded analytics can save up to 18 months and $700,000 in development time in digital transformation projects.

 - More than 5 million developers will be added to the global workforce in the next 5 years, which is still 1.4 million developers less than global demand.3

 This data shows that if you aren’t using low-code tools, you are just falling behind in your skills.